sonofeft/RocketCEA/rocketcea/sphinx_html/_sources/quickstart.rst.txt

 and that MinGW 64 bit is installed at **C:\\MinGW\\mingw64\\bin** and **C:\\MinGW\\mingw64\\lib**.
 *Edit those path names for your situation.*

-Note that it starts by uninstalling rocketcea in case bad files are left from previous attempts.
+The batch file starts by uninstalling rocketcea in case bad files are left from previous attempts.
-(Plan for the worst, hope for the best.)
+(This would not be necessary in a fresh virtual environment.)

+Finally, note that the batch file installs RocketCEA version 1.1.34 which is `likely` the last version to depend on numpy.distutils.

 **You may need to edit the hard-coded paths to your own location of python and MinGW.**